Delaware Contractor License Bond— Non-Resident: 6% of Contract Value

 When must the non-resident bond be filed?

 Non-resident contractors must file the 6% bond with the Delaware Division of Revenue BEFORE construction begins.
+This is a strict requirement under Delaware Code Title 30, Chapter 3, Section 375.
 Failing to file before starting work is a misdemeanor with fines up to $3,000 and/or imprisonment up to 6 months.
 The bond must remain in force continuously -- any lapse can result in license revocation.

 What are Wilmington contractor bond requirements?